adamcmoore/laravel-approvable/README.md

 $draft->drop('Optional note regarding decision to drop');
 ```

+### Force draft creation when updating
+Creating and Deleting will always create a draft when approval is enabled.

+Updating will only create a draft when model attributes have been changed.

+To always taking a draft, even when no data has been changed, use `Model::forceDraft();` after `Model::enableApproval()`.

 ### Eloquent Model Events
 Model events are fired on the Approvable Model when the status of its draft changes.
 These can be listened to with an Observer.
 Events triggered are: